Mellywins/cheatsheets/Posix/readme.md

   * thread: pointer of type pthread_t to the thread that's to be waited upon.
   * thread_return: return value of the waited upon thread upon finishing its execution.

-> NB: void ** means pointer of anything possible return type. ~ pointer to Any
+> NB: void ** means pointer of any possible return type. ~ pointer to Any

 ## Example using the last 2 sections:
 ```